AbzumsAI/Notebooks/README.md

 ## Getting Started

 1. Clone this repository
-2. Open the notebook files using Jupyter Notebook or compatible IDE
+2. Open the notebook files using Jupyter Notebook or a compatible IDE
 3. Follow the instructions in each notebook
 4. Complete the assignments as specified